 In China, it is commonly much cheaper for a driver who hit a pedestrian to kill them rather than pay them for damages.
 This is called a “double hit.”

 According to Slate, Chinese double hit cases have been on record since the 90s and documented proof was circulated as a part of a television report in 2008.
 The video footage shows a Chinese driver backing into an elderly woman.
-In the video, you see the driver notice his mistake and intentionally back over the woman, presumably with the intention of ensuring she perished.

 One would assume that such clear-cut evidence would land the driver in jail with a homicide charge; however, the result of his trial was an acquittal.
 His attorney was able to argue that the driver mistakenly believed he backed over a trash bag.
 The driver ended up being sentenced to three years in prison and served two years.